LeonTOfficial/LeonAI/README.md

 A special highlight: I received the **Landespreis Medienbildung** for creating educational content that makes AI easier to understand: what machine learning is at a high level, what is behind systems like ChatGPT, and why it matters outside the tech bubble.

 ## License & Support
 **LEON AI is proprietary software**.
-All rights reserved by the author **(Copyright (c) 2026 Leon)**.
+All rights reserved by the author **(Copyright ©️ 2026 Leon)**.
 You may view the source code strictly for educational and review purposes, but any copying, distribution, modification, or commercial use requires prior written permission.

-If you like this project, leave a **star** and **follow** me on GitHub.
+If you like this project, leave a **star ⭐️** and **follow** me on GitHub.
 It supports my learning path and helps me keep building better, safer, and more useful AI projects.

 ---